 For minor problems, it may be sufficient to visit a pharmacy – pharmacists in Greece are highly qualified and can offer advice and medication for mild conditions.

 Emergency care, in the case of accidents, is provided free of charge to all nationalities at public hospitals.
 However, be aware that there is a certain degree of corruption within the Greek healthcare system.
 Even in public hospitals, doctors often expect under-the-table payments from patients in return for priority treatment, and sometimes receive kickbacks for referring patients to private institutions.
 Public hospitals are frequently understaffed, so it is not unusual for family members to bring patients meals from home and sometimes even stay overnight to help with basic nursing care.
 Private hospitals usually require the proof of adequate insurance or cash before admitting foreign patients.

 Note that the Greek health care system is heavily concentrated in Athens (and to a lesser extent Thessaloniki), so that people from the islands and rural areas usually have to visit to the capital to see consultants and receive treatment for more serious ailments.

 For emergencies, ring 166 (public ambulance).

 Tap water is drinkable in Athens and other cities – in fact, in areas where the local water is good, bars and restaurants are obliged by law to provide customers with glasses or jugs of tap water free of charge upon request.
 So don’t be ashamed to ask.
-However, visitors should be wary of drinking tap water in remote areas, and on many islands – even if the locals do it, they have probably built up a resistance that newcomers may need time to acquire.
+However, visitors should be wary of drinking tap water in remote areas, and on many islands – even if the locals do it.
 Bottled water is widely available and prices are strictly controlled on the mainland and islands.
 Milk is pasteurised and dairy products are safe for consumption.
 Local meat, poultry, seafood, fruit and vegetables are considered safe to eat.